Stephanie Affinito, Staff Associate

 Prior to joining the University at Albany faculty, Stephanie Affinito taught in elementary schools as a classroom teacher and a reading specialist and was a regional Reading First coordinator for the Eastern New York Regional School Support Center.
 Currently, Stephanie teaches both online and on-campus courses in our Masters programs.

-Her research interests include: emergent literacy learning, classroom literacy instruction and struggling learners and literacy coaching.
-She completed her doctoral dissertation on literacy coaches, examining coaches’ roles and responsibilities in a context of reading policy.
+Her research and teaching interests include: early literacy learning, classroom literacy instruction, learners who experience difficulty with literacy and literacy coaching.
+She completed her doctoral dissertation on literacy coaches, examining coaches’ roles and responsibilities in the context of reading policy.

 Stephanie has presented at state and national reading conferences and has published her work in Language and Literacy Spectrum, The Education Center, and ReadWriteThink, a literacy resource sponsored by the International Reading Association.